How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 Google Analytics Web Stream Details for Stream With Name Ryan's Website, URL ryanswebsite.xyz, Strea ID and Measurement ID

-To add it to your WordPress site, you’ll need to scroll down to the “View tag instructions” box at the bottom of the page.
+To add it to your WordPress site, scroll to the “View tag instructions” box at the bottom of the page.

-Click on this and you’ll see a page giving your Google tag instructions.
+Click on this to see a page with instructions for your Google tag.
 Click the “Install Manually” tab to view the Javascript code for your unique tag:

 Google 4 Tag Installation Instructions with the Install Manually Option Selected